-A cybersecurity analyst scours a company’s programs, applications, security systems, networks, and more to identify any defects or flaws that could leave this information vulnerable.
+A cybersecurity analyst scours a company’s programs, applications, security systems, networks, and more to identify any defects or flaws that could leave this information vulnerable or prone to cyber attacks.
 Then, they communicate with leadership and employees to improve security measures across the business.

-Cybersecurity isn’t always about disaster recovery; the field is an apt example of the saying “the best offense is a good defense.”
-Instead of solely responding to cyber attacks, the daily responsibilities of a cybersecurity analyst will typically be more proactive, engineered to avoid security issues before they even happen.
+The daily responsibilities of a cybersecurity analyst are more proactive, engineered to avoid security issues before they even happen.
 The job description includes:

 - Developing policies, procedures, and best practices

 - Maintaining systems, software, firewalls, and operating systems

 - Researching the latest trends in security and IT (which are constantly evolving)